SkinsTrackr/skinstrackr/README.md

 Long answer:

 1. This tool does not interact with any of your game files, nor the CS2 game servers.
 It is not even required to have the game installed to use skinstrackr.
-2. As most other inventory managers, this app uses DoctorMcKay's [node-steamuser](https://github.com/DoctorMcKay/node-steam-user) + [node-globaloffensive](https://github.com/DoctorMcKay/node-globaloffensive).
-Both are mature libraries to interact with the Steam network and CS2 Game Coordinator.
+2. As most other inventory managers, this app uses DoctorMcKay's [node-steamuser](https://github.com/DoctorMcKay/node-steam-user) + [node-globaloffensive](https://github.com/DoctorMcKay/node-globaloffensive) + [node-steam-session](https://github.com/DoctorMcKay/node-steam-session).
+All are mature and popular libraries to interact with the Steam network and CS2 Game Coordinator.

 ### How often does my inventory sync?